Twisted cuprate van der Waals heterostructures with controlled Josephson coupling: Fabrication of high-quality Josephson Junctions

-The sharp SC transition across the JJs is also visible in the $I$-$V$ characteristics [Fig.~\hyperref[fig:characterization]{3(b)}] of a representative JJ with $\theta = \SI{43.2}{\degree}$, confirming significant switching at the interface.
-As we sweep the electrical current from a large negative value, the junction voltage $V$ first retraps to the SC state ($V = 0$) and then jumps to the resistive state at the critical current $I_c$.
-The switching voltage at $\SI{10}{\kelvin}$ is $V_S = \SI{8.5}{\milli\volt}$.
+The current-voltage ($I$-$V$) characteristics of a representative JJ with $\theta = \SI{43.2}{\degree}$ measured at three different temperatures are displayed in [Fig.~\hyperref[fig:characterization]{3(b)}].
+The sharp SC transition across the JJs, especially visible at $\SI{10}{\kelvin}$, confirms significant switching at the interface.
+As we sweep the electrical current from a large negative value, the junction voltage $V$ first retraps to the SC state ($V = 0$) and then jumps to the resistive state at the critical current $I_{\mathrm c}$.
+The switching voltage at $\SI{10}{\kelvin}$ is $V_{\mathrm S} = \SI{8.5}{\milli\volt}$.
 At low temperatures, the $I$-$V$ curve of the JJ exhibits the large hysteresis in the bias current sweep, directly associable to the dielectric nature of the tunnel barrier with the high capacitance in the underdamped regime\,\cite{barone1982physics}.
 By reversing the current polarity, we obtain the $I$-$V$ characteristic mirrored along the $I=0$ axis.
-For better visualization, we calculate the numerical derivative of the resistance $dV/dI$ across the corresponding JJ, shown in the inset of Fig.\,\hyperref[fig:characterization]{3(b)}.
+As shown in Fig.~\hyperref[fig:characterization]{3(b)}, the hysteresis becomes weaker as the temperature is increased, in agreement with previous studies on intrinsic JJs.